alban-read/M1-MICRO-FORTH/riscish.md

 I would like this implemention to be a little bit safer where possible.

 ### Dictionary

-A dictionary provides words as a way to name objects.
+A dictionary provides us with words as a way to name objects.

-The dictionary contains word headers, these contain a pointer to a function and a small amount of data uses as function arguments.
+The dictionary contains word headers, these contain a pointer to a function and a small amount of data each word uses as function arguments.

 A header has a pointer to the words two functions (runtime and compile time), and space for small quantities of data belonging to the word.